Canary-PrintDesign/canswe/README.md

 #### Dev:Jekyll - `dev:jekyll`

-The core of the automations, this kicks off the Jekyll development server, starts up a livereload server, pulls in the base, common, and development configurations, and outputs the project to the /dist directory.
-The Jekyll server is available on [localhost:4000](http://localhost:4000) (or wherever 0.0.0.0 gets bound on your host).
+The core of the automations, this kicks off the Jekyll build, pulls in the base, common, and development configurations, and outputs the project to the /dist directory.

+#### Dev:Browsersync - `dev:browsersync`

+Browserync is the process that serves up the site on [localhost:3000](http://localhost:3000) (or wherever 0.0.0.0 gets bound on your host).

+There is also a ui config for browsersync located at [localhost:3001](http://localhost:3001)

 #### Build - `build`